 Due to the rapidly evolving military arts, the Old Town defense system has become increasingly outdated.
 This was confirmed by the struggles of the Swedish Deluge when the walls were badly damaged.
-After this period, it were not repaired and their successive demolition began.
+Walls were used militarily for the last time in 1704.
+After the end of the war with Sweden and the Warsaw Confederation it were not repaired and their successive demolition began.
 Part of the fortifications was used as a wall of newly built buildings.
 In 1936 it was decided to reconstruct the monument.
 For this purpose, some of the buildings that stood directly next to the walls, were demolished.
 Works interrupted during the war period, were resumed in the fifties and continued until the end of the twentieth century.
 The last stage of conservation works was the excavation of the brick bridge over the moat of the Castle Square, leading to the former Kraków Gate.

-In the second half of the 15th century, the second, lower line of the walls was added in the southern and western sections of the fortifications.
+In the second half of the 15th century, the second, lower line of the walls was added in the northern and western sections of the fortifications.
 The difference between the height of the second line and the firing lines in the first line was about 4 meters and the distance between the walls was 9 to 14 meters, which fully enabled simultaneous defensive actions.
-The thickness of the outer wall was about 1.70 meters, and the depth of the moat in front of the wall was 5 meters in relation to the ground level.
+The outer wall was crowned with a wall-walk and crenellation with arrowslits in all merlons.
+Under the battlements, at least on part of the perimeter, there was a frieze with a tracery motif engraved on the plaster, probably two-color.
+The thickness of the outer wall was about 1.7 meters, and the depth of the moat in front of the wall was 5 meters in relation to the ground level.

-The ring of walls was reinforced with 12 or 13 towers, among others: Knights, White, Dung, Marshal, Castle, Court, Powder and Crane.
-All had a rectangular shape, except for the polygonal White Tower and the cylindrical Marshal Tower.
-Most of them were open from the inside.
-Towers had height of about 14 meters and in the later period probably were topped with conical roofs.
+The ring of walls was reinforced with several (at least seven) towers, among others: Knights, White, Dung, Marshal and Sideline Tower.
+All had a rectangular shape, with the exception of the White (Fisher) Tower, raised in the 16th century on a polygon plan, and the cylindrical Marshal’s Tower in the north-eastern corner.
+The four-sided northern tower was also distinguished, deeper placed, with a culvert for the Dunaj stream.
+Most of towers were opened from the inside.
+It had height of about 14 meters and in the later period probably were topped with conical roofs.
 The towers were not evenly spaced around the perimeter.
 From the west side they were placed at a distance of about 50 meters from each other, while from the safer eastern side the distances were much larger.
-Also, the western external wall was provided with semi-cylindrical towers with a wall thickness of 1.95 meters and an internal diameter of 3.62 meters.
+Also, the western external wall was provided with 12 or 13 semi-cylindrical towers with a wall thickness of 1.95 meters and an internal diameter of 3.62 meters.
 The towers had two floors: the lower one on the escarpment and the vaulted upper one.
-It were arranged at intervals of about 36 meters
+It were arranged at intervals of about 36 meters.

-There were two gates leading to the town: Kraków Gate, preceded by a gothic bridge and a foregate, and Newtowns Gate with a foregate and barbican, built in the early 16th century.
-The foregate was extended in the foreground, outside the line of external walls up to 32 meters.
+The foregate and barbican of the New Town Gate was extended in the foreground, outside the line of external walls up to 32 meters.
 The barbican had a semi-circular, two-storey form in front of the moat.
 On its bridge pillars, on both sides of its spans, semicircular towers were erected.
-Barbican was equipped with large artillery loopholes in the lower storey, in order to protect the moat and in the ground level for the fire of the foreground.
-In the upper part there were loopholes for small-caliber firearms, available from the inner gallery.
-The barbican was also shielded by flanking fire from cannons placed on both sides of the entrance to the town in the external wall below the level of the pavement.
+Barbican was equipped with large artillery embrasures in the lower storey, in order to protect the moat and in the ground level for the fire of the foreground.
+In the upper part there were embrasures for small-caliber firearms, available from the inner gallery.
+The barbican was also shielded by flanking fire from cannons placed on both sides of the entrance to the town in the external wall below the level of the wall-walk.

-Currently reconstructed defensive walls can be seen on quite large, southern and western sections.
-The most distinctive elements are the Knight’s Tower and the barbican of the former Newtown Gate.
-In the interiors of the barbican is presented a permanent exhibition depicting its transformation and the entire town walls history over the centuries.
-Another important monument is the gothic bridge leading up to the former Kraków Gate.
+Currently, the reconstructed fortifications can be seen on a fairly large, southern and western sections, where two lines of the defensive wall with towers are visible.
+The most outstanding elements include the Knight’s Tower and the reconstructed barbican of the former New Town Gate.
+Inside the barbican there is a permanent exhibition presenting its transformations and the history of Warsaw’s city walls over the centuries.
+An important monument is also the partly original Gothic bridge that once preceded the Kraków Gate.